 Anna Laura Pisello

-Assistant Professor of Environmental Applied Physics at the University of Perugia in Italy.
+Associate Professor of Environmental Applied Physics at the University of Perugia, Italy.

-Associate Professor of Urban Systems, Faculty of Civil and Urban Engineering, New York University, Tandon School of Engineering.
+Urban Systems Professor, Faculty of Civil and Urban Engineering, New York University, Tandon School of Engineering.

 Masoud Ghandehari serves on the Faculty of Civil and Urban Engineering at the NYU Tandon School of Engineering and is an associate faculty at the NYU Center for Urban Science and Progress.
 His research focus is on urban systems engineering and the application of advanced instrumentation and data analysis targeting the aging, health, and performance of infrastructure systems.
 Through the application of sensing and modeling, he works on methodologies that generate data on the interaction of physical, natural, and human systems in cities.
 His research in optical spectroscopy, sensing, imaging, and data analytics has led to the development of applications and technologies suitable for diverse environments and multiple scales; ranging from the molecular to the urban landscape.
 Professor Ghandehari is the author of Optical Phenomenology and Applications: Health Monitoring for Infrastructure Materials and the Environment, 2018, the founding investigator of the New York State Resiliency Institute for Storm Events, and founder of Chromosense LLC., which is supported by the National Institutes of Health for innovation in environmental sensing.

-Bipolar Disorder Unit, Institute of Neuroscience, Hospital Clinic, University of Barcelona, Spain.
+Psychiatrist and Post-doctoral fellow, MD, PhD, Bipolar and Depressive Disorders Unit, Institute of Neuroscience, Hospital Clinic, University of Barcelona, Spain.

 Norma Verdolini graduated in Medicine in 2011 and performed a clinical residency in Psychiatry at the University of Perugia (Italy).
 In 2014 she performed a research attachment at the South Essex Partnership University NHS Foundation Trust in collaboration with the University of Cambridge, UK.
 In the last year of the specialty (2016) she collaborated with the Bipolar and Depressive Disorders Unit of the Hospital Clínic in Barcelona (Spain) and got involved in a project that aims to understand the psychiatric correlates of self- or hetero-aggression in bipolar disorder and decided to further my Ph.D. thesis on this topic.
 After completing her clinical residency, she worked as a psychiatrist and clinical investigator.
 In January 2018 she joined FIDMAG Hermanas Hospitalarias Research Foundation (Spain) with a “Río Hortega” contract by the “Instituto de Salud Carlos III” to study the neurobiological basis of bipolar disorder.
 In November 2018 she defended her Ph.D. thesis entitled “SELF- AND HETERO-AGGRESSION: Clinical Implications in Bipolar Disorder and the Mixed States” at the University of Barcelona.
 The Ph.D. thesis included a few of her previous articles, for example, “Aggressiveness in depression: a neglected symptom possibly associated with bipolarity and mixed features” published in Acta Psychiatrica Scandinavica, and “The aggressor at the mirror: Psychiatric correlates of deliberate self-harm in male prison inmates” published in European Psychiatry, among others.
 In May 2019 she became a post-doctoral fellow of the “Biomedicine international training research program for excellent clinician-scientists-BITRECS”, funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 754550 and from “La Caixa” Foundation, at the “Institut d'Investigacions Biomèdiques August Pi Sunyer-IDIBAPS”, Barcelona.
 She is currently working in the research line focused on early stages in bipolar disorders, trying to identify the prodromes and predictors of the development of bipolar disorders.

-Full Professor Chair Dept Psychiatry, Faculty of Medicine, University of Perugia, Perugia, Italy.
+Full professor, chair Dept. Psychiatry, Faculty of Medicine, University of Perugia, Italy.

 Alfonso Tortorella is a Full Professor of Psychiatry at the University of Perugia.
 He is chief of the Section of Psychiatry and chief of the post-graduate School of Specialization of Psychiatry of the University of Perugia.
 His clinical expertise is mainly focused on bipolar and depressive disorders, perinatal psychiatry, and eating disorders.
 He participated in many national and international research projects concerning clinical and biological psychiatry.
 He developed growing expertise about the relationship between environment, air pollution, and mental health and conducted research projects in this field.
 He is the author of more than 150 scientific publications and served as a referee for peer-reviewed journals.
 He participated as an invited speaker in several national and international conferences.
 He is a member of the Psychiatric Genomics Consortium and a member of the Italian Association of Biological Psychiatry and the Italian Association of Neuropsychopharmacology board.